DimaSamodurov/browser_crawler/README.md

 Crawler is aimed to visit pages available on the site and extract useful information.

-It can help maintaining e.g. lists of internal and external links available on the site, help creating sitemaps, help in visual testing using screenshots or prepare the list of urls for the more sophisticated tool like [Wraith](https://github.com/BBC-News/wraith).
+It can help maintaining e.g. lists of internal and external links, creating sitemaps, visual testing using screenshots
+or prepare the list of urls for the more sophisticated tool like [Wraith](https://github.com/BBC-News/wraith).

 Browser based crawling is performed with the help of [Capybara](https://github.com/teamcapybara/capybara) and [Poltergeist](https://github.com/teampoltergeist/poltergeist).